-- The overall financial condition of the Association saw a significant decrease in net position from operations.
-This was the result from an overall increase in operating expenses recognized over the prior fiscal year as the Association made minimal transfers to the University of Florida for professional services in the prior year, resulting in current year operations showing both years of transfers. - Net position declined by \$214,542, or a decrease of 34.05% over the prior fiscal year.
+- The overall financial condition of the Association saw a decrease in net position from operations.
+The result in an overall decrease in operating revenue was due to various contract re-negotiations. - Net position declined by \$(16,088), or a decrease of 3.87% over the prior fiscal year.